 Partitions and Partition Numbering: – To install an operating system on a hard drive, it must first be subdivided into distinct storage units.
 Those storage units are called partitions.
 Under the MBR partitioning scheme, which is the default on virtually all Linux distributions, there are three different types of partitions – Primary, Extended, and Logical.
 Extended, and Logical partitions will be discussed further down.

 With MBR, any partition that is not explicitly created as an extended or logical partition, is a primary partition.
 And, as stated earlier, there can be no more than four primary partitions.
 The screenshot below was taken from an installation process where four primary partitions were created.
 If you observe closely, you will see that the first primary partition is sda1 and the last sda4.
 Unlike hard drives, partition numbers start from 1, not 0 (zero).
-Any space not allocated to the primary partitions, is shown as “Free.”
+Any space not allocated to the primary partitions is shown as “Free.”
 But while it may be free, it is, however, unusable.
 And that is because as far as the system is concerned, that free space does not exist.

 So if you attempt to create another partition using the free space, the installer will throw up the type of error message shown in this image.
 The error message will always say, “not enough free space,” even when you know that there is space available.
 And it does not matter how much that free space is.
 It will be unusable.

-Being able to create logical partitions comes in handy when you have to dual-boot with other operating systems like Windows, PC-BSD or even another Linux distribution, especially if that other operating systems has used up three primary partitions.
+Being able to create logical partitions comes in handy when you have to dual-boot a Linux distribution with other operating systems like Windows, PC-BSD or even another Linux distribution, especially if that other operating system has used up three primary partitions.
 In the image below, which was taken while setting up a system to dual-boot Windows 7 and Fedora 15 (see how to dual-boot Fedora 15 and Windows 7), three Windows 7 partitions already exist on the target hard drive.
 That meant there was just one primary partition to play with.
-Only by setting up the available free space as an extended partition, was it possible to install the system.
+Only by setting up the available free space as an extended partition was it possible to install the system.
 What this also shows is that Linux can boot from a logical partition.

 In the last two screenshots, the extended partitions were the last primary partitions (sda4).
 But it does not have to be.
 In this screenshot, for example, the extended partition is the second primary partition (sda2), and first logical partition number is still 5 (sda5).
 So whether an extended partition is the last primary partition or not, the logical partition number always starts with the number 5.